grzesiek-galezowski/tdd-ebook/manuscript/212_How_are_the_connections_made.md

 ### Where to apply

 I find this kind of composition useful when a new recipient is needed each time `DoSomething()` is called.
-In this sense it may look much like in case of previously discussed approach of receiving a recipient inside a message.
+In this sense, it may look much like in case of the previously discussed approach of receiving a recipient inside a message.
 There is one difference, however.
 Contrary to passing a recipient inside a message, where the code using the `Sender` passed a `Recipient` "from outside" of the `Sender`, in this approach, we rely on a separate object that is used by a `Sender` "from the inside".

 To be more clear, let's compare the two approaches.
 Passing recipient inside a message looks like this: